D4wnstar/aetherwisp/Statistical mechanics/Systems/Black body cavity.md

 $$P=-\frac{ \partial A }{ \partial V } =\frac{1}{\beta}\frac{ \partial  }{ \partial V } \log Q_{N}=\frac{1}{\beta}\frac{ \partial  }{ \partial V } \left( -2\sum_{\mathbf{k}}\log(1-e^{-\beta \hbar c\ 2\pi \lvert \hat{\mathbf{n}} \rvert /V^{1/3}}) \right)=\frac{1}{3V}\sum_{\mathbf{k}}\hbar \omega \langle n_{\mathbf{k}} \rangle $$
 where we used $\omega=c\lvert \mathbf{k} \rvert$ and $\lvert \mathbf{k} \rvert=\frac{2\pi}{L}\lvert \mathbf{n} \rvert=\frac{2\pi}{V^{1/3}}\lvert \mathbf{n} \rvert$ since quantum states of an ideal gas can be counted directly from phase space in a volume $V=L^{3}$ (see start of [[Thomas-Fermi approximation]]).
 Noticing the internal energy, we can state the [[equation of state]] of a photon gas
 $$\boxed{PV=\frac{1}{3}U}$$
 It differs from a "normal" (i.e. massive) ideal gas by a factor of $2$.
 However, this relation can be found to also apply to massive particles *if* they move at speeds close to the speed of light.
-Clearly, relativity plays a role in the equation of state.
+Clearly, relativity plays a role in the equation of state[^4].
 ### Internal energy
 We can calculate $U$ more explicitly in the [[Thomas-Fermi approximation]]:
 $$U=\sum_{\mathbf{k},\hat{\varepsilon}}\hbar \omega \langle n_{\mathbf{k}} \rangle \simeq 2\int_{0}^{\infty}\hbar \omega g(k)\langle n_{k} \rangle dk=\ldots$$